bmatern/epitope-demo/README.md

 # Case-study I
 (provided by Kirsten Geneugelijk)

 Patient_O., blood group B, is a 34 year old male who is on kidney dialysis for almost 4 years.
 He is registered on the active waiting list since September 2016.
-He has the following HLA typing:
+He has the following HLA typing **(Copy-Paste this text into Patient Input Wizard)**:

 `
 Patient_O,A*02:01,A*01:01,B*07:02,B*08:01,C*07:01,C*07:02,DRB1*15:01,DRB1*03:01,DQB1*06:02,DQB1*02:01